plouc/mozaik/mozaik-v2.md

 - No more transpiler for server code (but require node 6+)
 - Added cors support
 - Moved to socket.io as the previous library were not really maintained
+- Provides a way to display api errors